aspiring-developer/new-react-portfolio/README.md

 ### Installation and Usage:

-- No installation required to view this portfolio website because it is already deployed to Heroku or GitHub Pages.
+- No installation required to view this portfolio because it is already deployed to Heroku or GitHub Pages.
 Click provided link(s) below.
 - Web pages in this portfolio have self-explaining links, buttons and infos that make it easy to navigate.

 ### Technology Used: